 Nature and the outdoors are also is reflected in this style.
 Having wood floors and adding live plants is a famous choice when introducing this design to your home.
 Without further ado, let me explain how to achieve the Scandinavian design.

 Go with your comfort all the way.
 This is something I really love about Scandinavian design.
 They take coziness and comfort seriously.
 What better way to enjoy your home than to be comfortable with your home.
 Am I right?
 Go with something fuzzy, smooth leather, woven rope, chunky knit patterns, etc.

 Proper lighting is key.
 Lighting can set the mood in a Scandinavian home design.
-Interior designers recommend having modern lights with industrial designs.
-They like mixing wood and metal styles together.
+Interior designers recommend having living room wall lights to add a modern touch to lighting fixtures.
+Scandinavian designers like mixing wood and metal styles together.

 Do not forget to also use natural light.
 Play with it.
 Let it enter as much as possible.
 Since the Scandinavian design is known for its simple and cozy accents, going natural is the best way to go.
 Adding candles to set up the mood can also add up to your Scandinavian space.
 Layered lighting, and table and floor lamps are also essential in adding more warmth and visibility to this style.